Home (Rudimental album)

 Home is the debut studio album by British drum and bass band Rudimental.
 It was released on 29 April 2013 by Asylum Records, Atlantic Records and Black Butter Records.
 The album includes the singles "Spoons", "Feel the Love", "Not Giving In", "Waiting All Night", "Right Here", "Free", "Powerless", and "Give You Up".
 The album cover features the Hackney Peace Carnival Mural.
 It was nominated for the 2013 Mercury Prize.

-The album's cover depicts Dalston Peace Mural in London.
+The album's cover depicts Dalston Peace Mural in Hackney, London.